 Today's environment appears particularly well-suited for the 50% covered call approach.
 Income is challenging to find across most asset classes, and rates are still relatively low compared to historical levels.
-Allocating half of an investor's exposure to upside potential while generating income from the other half could be an attractive solution for addressing this environment.
+Allocating half of an investor's exposure to upside potential while seeking to generate income from the other half could be an attractive proposition for addressing this environment.

-Risk Managed Income Strategies: A Source of Income Along With Risk Mitigation
+Risk Managed Income Strategies: May Produce Income And Mitigate Risk

 Risk managed income strategies essentially combine a covered call with a protective put.
-The goal is to seek the income characteristics of a covered call strategy while also mitigating the risks of a major market selloff with a protective put.
-A risk managed income strategy can be an attractive source of income and can even serve as a complement to fixed income holdings given the different factor exposures through the use of call writing and put buying.
+The goal is to seek the option premiums that are typically pursued in a covered call strategy while also mitigating the risks of a major market selloff with a protective put.
+A risk managed income strategy may be an attractive source of return and can even serve as a complement to fixed income holdings given the different factor exposures through the use of call writing and put buying.

-This strategy is a net credit collar strategy, meaning it intends to generate positive option premium income while protecting against a portion of market downside.
-These can even serve as a replacement for or complement to covered call strategies, if the investor is willing to sacrifice some yield for a degree of downside protection.
+This strategy is a net credit collar strategy, meaning it intends to generate positive net option premiums while protecting against a portion of market downside.
+These can even serve as a replacement for or complement to covered call strategies, if the investor is willing to sacrifice some distributions for a degree of downside protection.
 In order to generate net premiums, risk managed income strategies typically own the securities in an equity index while also selling an ATM call option on that index and buying an OTM protective put.
 An example of this could be writing an ATM covered call and purchasing a 5% OTM protective put.

 These strategies are considered net credit collars where the premiums received from selling the call option exceeds the cost of purchasing the put.
-Thus, this results in a positive income stream for the investor.
 This is compared to net debit which means that the strategy costs money to implement.